samirillion/splinterbid/README.md

-# Splinter Bid: Bridge is a Patnership Game
+# Splinter Bid: Bridge is a Partnership Game

 Splinter Bid is probably the best thing to happen to the Bridge since Whist.